clevertech/authentication-service/README.md

 ## Security

-This microservice is intented to be very secure.
+This microservice is intended to be very secure.

 ### Forgot password functionality